Frequently Asked Question About Travertine

 Yes, travertine can be used in cold weather regions.
 The vertical capillary structure in travertine allows moisture to escape.
 This can prevent some damage during the freeze-thaw cycles in northern, colder areas.
 In addition, the cool temperature of the ground is able to radiate upwards, which helps the surface stay cool in the summer or in hot weather regions.
 Ideally travertine should be dry-set outdoors, to allow enough room to expand and contract during the freeze-thaw cycle and minimize damage.

 Why Do Architects Choose Travertine?

+Architects choose travertine for projects like this luxurious courtyard because of its look and feel, and because it is very durable.
 Of course, travertine is durable and timeless.
 However, architects often choose this beautiful natural stone because of its look and feel.
 Travertine is versatile with many color and pattern variations.
 The rich stone can create a great contrast with other materials, or even with other variations of travertine.

 Why Do Building Contractors So Often Choose Travertine?

 In addition to the luxurious look of travertine, this natural stone is very well-suited to many projects.
 The co-efficient friction ASTM testing of travertine indicates the stone works well in both wet and dry conditions: perfect for both indoor and outdoor projects.
 Its non-slip factor is especially important for commercial or municipal properties where slippery conditions present a potential for liability if someone is hurt in a fall.

 Where Can I Buy Travertine?